 Thoracic outlet syndrome occurs when there is impingement on the nerves or blood vessels in an area between your clavicle (collar bone) and ribs in the space between your neck and shoulder joint.

 Most often, thoracic outlet syndrome in gamers will come secondary to poor posture—slouching forward in their chairs and leaning towards the screen while gaming.
+Another condition which may lead to thoracic outlet syndrome is upper crossed syndrome.

 The specific area that makes up the thoracic outlet is as follows: